NaomiPretty/alx-system_engineering-devops/0x02-shell_redirections/README.md

- It is a good file that cuts iron without ma
+It is a good file that cuts iron without making a noise

-king a noise